-- provide a brief description of the visual stimulus - relate the visual stimulus to the relevant theme from the course. - make clear links to the target culture(s)
+- provide a brief description of the visual stimulus - relate the visual stimulus to the relevant theme from the course - make clear links to the target culture(s) - express his or her opinions on the ideas implied in the visual stimulus.

-The presentation must be spontaneous and relate specifically to the content of the visual stimulus provided; pre-learned presentations on generic aspects of a course theme that do not directly focus on the features of the visual stimulus provided will not score high marks.
+The presentation must be spontaneous and relate specifically to the content of the visual stimulus provided; pre-learned presentations on generic aspects of a course theme that do not directly focus on the ideas in the visual stimulus provided will not score high marks.
 Students who do not make clear links to the target culture(s) will not score full marks for Criterion B1.

 In order to reassure students and help them focus on the requirements of the individual oral assessment, the teacher should signal the changes between the respective parts through the use of an appropriate phrase.
+Students who do not make clear links to the target culture(s) will not score full marks for Criterion B1.

-The presentation should last 1-2 minutes, during which time the teacher should avoid interrupting the student, unless it is clear that guidance is needed.
-At two minutes, if the student has not drawn the presentation to a close, the teacher is expected to interrupt the presentation and make the transition to the second part of the oral assessment, using a phrase such as: "I'm sorry to interrupt, but we need to move on now".
+The presentation should last 3-4 minutes, during which time the teacher should avoid interrupting the student, unless it is clear that guidance is needed.
+At four minutes, if the student has not drawn the presentation to a close, the teacher is expected to interrupt the presentation and make the transition to the second part of the individual oral assessment, using a phrase such as: "I'm sorry to interrupt, but we need to move on now".
 This exact phrase does not need to be used, but it is good practice for teachers to prepare their students before the day of the examination so that a necessary interruption in order to adhere to timings does not unduly disturb the student.